Aditya-Debnath/Betel-Leaf-Image-Dataset-from-Bangladesh/README.md

 Methodology : To ensure robustness, each model was tested across a spectrum of data distributions.
 We utilized distinct Train-Test splits to validate generalizability, with a primary focus on the 70:30 distribution.

-Conclusion & Key Findings
+Conclusion & Key Findings:

 While several models showed strong performance, Inception proved to be the most effective model for our dataset, effectively distinguishing between fungal and bacterial patterns.

-Metric	Result

 Best Model :	 InceptionV3